Faculty, Psychology and Counseling Program

 Residency Site: Plainfield VT

 Dr. Tracy O. Garrett holds a dual doctorate in Clinical and Industrial/Organizational Psychology from the California School of Professional Psychology.
-Dr. Garrett is a licensed psychologist who has over 25 years of experience in the field of mental health.
-She has worked in a variety of clinical, school, government and community settings.
-Dr. Garrett is an associate faculty member for the Masters in Counseling and Psychology program.
-And has served has Interim Program Director.
-Garrett returns to the faculty in fall 2015.
+Dr. Garrett is a licensed psychologist who has over 25 years of experience in the field of mental health and has worked in a variety of clinical, school, government and community settings.
+She has served the Goddard College Psychology and Counseling Program as a faculty member and, from January 2014 – September 2015, as Acting Chair.

 PhD in Clinical and Industrial/Organizational Psychology, California School of Professional Psychology

 MA in Industrial/Organizational Psychology, California School of Professional Psychology

 BA in Psychology, Shepherd University

 Performance and quality improvement, evaluation, training in the areas of clinical and professional development, organizational development, risk management, team building, cultural transformation, child welfare, juvenile justice, behavioral healthcare, clinical supervision, program development and program evaluation

 I hold a dual doctorate in Clinical and Industrial/Organizational Psychology from the California School of Professional Psychology.
 Currently, I am working at a human services firm in Washington, D.C. as Director of Quality Improvement and Behavioral Health Care.
 The major focus of my work is on program development, evaluation, and performance.

 In addition, I oversee the implementation of quality improvement practices at all levels of the organization and develop improvements to processes and systems through the application of systematic techniques.
 As Director of Behavioral Healthcare, I supervise, motivate and guide the professional development of independent contractors providing clinical services and I have a small private practice.
 I have over twenty years of experience in the field of mental health and have worked in a variety of clinical, school and community settings.